 The top of the receiver has a connection spot (a red dot) that connects the receiver and collar electronically, and LED lights that blink green when a connection has been made between the training collar and the remote.

 The light on the receiver can also be turned on as a night tracking light so that you can see your off-leash dog in the dark!

-The remote has a 1/2 mile range.
-Unless you are working with hunting and tracking, few dog owners need more off-leash roaming space than that.
+The bar shaped transmitter remote has a 1/2 mile range.
+Unless you are working with hunting, sport training, and tracking, few dog owners need more off-leash roaming space than that.

-On the top is the dial which allows you to adjust stim levels up and down.
+On the top is the dial which allows you to adjust the stimulation level up and down.
 The dial requires some effort to move, which will prevent you from accidentally dialing the stim up too high.

 Each dog is assigned their own buttons and you can control each dog completely independently.
 The buttons are recessed behind a rubber casing, which makes them waterproof and also safe from accidental ‘butt dialing’.